Yuengling: Products

-Named for Philip Stanhope, 4th Earl of Chesterfield, this is Yuengling's hoppiest beer.
-Although Yuengling brewed ales in the 1800s, Lord Chesterfield Ale was introduced in 1934 and was described then as a Canadian type ale.
-Although originally top fermented in wooden tanks, in the 1960s Yuengling switched to bottom fermenting yeast with no change in taste or character.
-Like the Traditional Lager, it is usually sold in green bottles (but also in cans) and has an element of corn in its profile.
-It is very carbonated and tends to sprout a large but short-lived head when poured.
-As of 2007, Lord Chesterfield is no longer sold in kegs.
-However, quarter kegs were put back on the market in October 2008.
+Named for Philip Stanhope, 4th Earl of Chesterfield, Lord Chesterfield Ale is Yuengling's hoppiest beer.
+Although Yuengling brewed ales in the 19th century, Lord Chesterfield Ale was introduced in 1934 and was described at the time as a Canadian-type ale.
+Originally top-fermented in wooden tanks, it was switched to bottom-fermenting yeast in the 1960s, reportedly without a change in taste or character.
+Like Traditional Lager, it is usually sold in green bottles, although it is also available in cans.
+It contains corn and is highly carbonated, tending to produce a large but short-lived head when poured.
+Lord Chesterfield was no longer sold in kegs as of 2007, although quarter kegs returned to the market in October 2008.